On the Convergence of Multicalibration Gradient Boosting: Preliminaries and Problem Setup

 The candidate predictor at round $t$ is rescaled by a weight $w_t$ to obtain the predictor for round $t+1$.
 By default $w_t = 1$ (no rescaling).
 We also consider relaxed rescaling weights following a fixed schedule and adaptive rescaling weights depending on prediction values; see Section~\ref{sec:extensions} for details.

-We analyze the algorithm in the limit where the weak learner ensemble perfectly approximate the projection of the residuals onto the span of $\mathcal{B}$.
+We analyze the algorithm in the limit where the weak learner ensemble perfectly mimics the projection of the residuals onto the span of $\mathcal{B}$.
 This induces the following \emph{discrete-time dynamical system}: